jeredw/eniac-chess/easm.md

 This document describes how easm works, and how it was used to build the [chessvm virtual machine](isa.md).
 The core idea of chessvm is similar to the [ENIAC implementation of "central control"](https://eniacinaction.com/the-articles/2-engineering-the-miracle-of-the-eniac-implementing-the-modern-code-paradigm/) in 1948, but with a sophisticated instruction set that makes it act much more like a modern computer.

 ## What is the ENIAC?
-This document is a very gentle introduction to parts of the ENIAC hardware and programming model, but to do any real programming you'll need some familiarity with ENIAC's hardware and basic programming theory.
+This document is a gentle introduction to parts of the ENIAC hardware and programming model, but to do any real programming you'll need greater familiarity with ENIAC's hardware and basic programming theory.
 For an introduction, see Stuart's series of articles:
  - [Simulating the ENIAC](https://ieeexplore.ieee.org/document/8540483)
  - [Programming the ENAIC](https://ieeexplore.ieee.org/document/8467000)
  - [Debugging the ENIAC](https://ieeexplore.ieee.org/document/8540483)